brianadams2337/containerstore-demo/.changeset/wet-bars-know.md

 '@scayle/storefront-application-nuxt': minor
 ---

+**\[Architecture\]** To simplify the codebase, the `useFilterSlideIn` composable has been removed.
-**\[Architecture\]** Removed the `useFilterSlideIn` composable wrapper to simplify the codebase, as it introduced an unnecessary layer of abstraction without adding significant value.
+Its logic was inlined, as the wrapper was an unnecessary layer of abstraction.